 Keeping Sabbath is a sign of the covenant and of the people’s sacredness (Ezek 20:12–24; cf. 22:8; 23:38), a sign of the special relationship between Yahweh and Israel.
 People who keep the Sabbath will find that blessings follow (Isa 56:2).
 They will ride on the country’s heights (58:13–14).
 Eunuchs will gain a monument and a name, and foreigners will have access to Yahweh’s sacred mountain (56:4–7).
 There are extra offerings and obligations associated with the Sabbath (Lev 24:5–8; Num 28:3, 7, 9–10) (cf. 2 Kgs 4:23; 1 Chr 9:32; 2 Chr 2:4 [3]; 31:3; Neh 10:33 [34]), and one particular psalm (Ps 92).

 Thus it would be terrible if Yahweh were to “make all its rejoicing stop, its festival, its new month, its Sabbath, and its every appointed occasion” (Hos 2:11 [13]).
 Yet some people ask “when will the new month pass so that we can sell grain, and the Sabbath so that we can offer grain, reducing the ephah measure and increasing the sheqel weight?”
 (Amos 8:5).
 That last cynical question links with Yahweh’s declaration that “new month and sabbath, summoning a congregation: I cannot bear disorder and assembly” (Isa 1:13)—that is, keeping Sabbath counts for nothing if it is combined with living a life characterized by moral disorder.
-And it is terrible that the fall of Jerusalem means that Yahweh has caused appointed occasion and Sabbath to be forgotten in Zion (Lam 2:6).
+And it is terrible that the fall of Jerusalem means Yahweh has caused appointed occasion and Sabbath to be forgotten in Zion (Lam 2:6).
 But in Ezekiel’s visionary temple there are special arrangements for the Sabbath, with special opening and special offerings (Ezek 46:1–4).
 And in the new heavens and new earth, “from Sabbath to Sabbath all flesh will go out to bow down before me” (Isa 66:23).

 Sabbath is a weekly observance, but its significance gets stretched so that the day of self-affliction at the season of the Day of Atonement will be “an absolute Sabbath” (Lev 16:31; 23:32).
 An “absolute Sabbath” [a “sabbath of sabbath-ness”] suggests a sabbath when even acts such as making your bed or sweeping the floor are forbidden.
 And Lev 25 introduces the idea of a Sabbath year for the land, with no sowing and no pruning.
 The dreadful consequences of failure to keep this Sabbath regulation will include expelling people from the land, to give it opportunity for make up for the missing Sabbaths (Lev 26:14, 33–35, 43; 2 Chr 36:21)